DM8tyProgrammer/mighty-articles/editor-config.md

 image: 'https://themightyprogrammer.dev/post/editor-config.jpg'
 keywords: 'coding standard, editor config, consistent coding standard, editor config guide, editorconfig tutorial, editorconfig linewidth, editorconfig indentsize, intellj editorconfig'
 datePublished: '2020-01-06'
-lastModified: '2020-03-15'
+lastModified: '2020-03-21'
 tags: Coding standand
 ---

 [Editor Config](https://editorconfig.org), an INI¹ format based configuration system that let you establish project level coding standard; It allows configuring: indentation style, indentation size, line width and more.
-It helps in reducing the effort required to bring each team member to the consistent coding standing by automatically applying the config to IDE.
+It helps in reducing the effort required to bring each team member to the consistent coding standard by automatically importing and applying the configuration to IDE.

 ## What is EditorConfig solving?

-Whenever we work in a team, we set up some ground rules to work efficiently; in the programming world, those ground rules are coding standard.
+Whenever we work in a team, we set up some ground rules to work efficiently; in the programming world, those ground rules are _coding standards_.

 Coding standards may include: